2010–11 Montreal Canadiens season

 The 2010–11 Montreal Canadiens season was the franchise's 102nd overall season and its 94th since joining the National Hockey League (NHL).
-The Canadiens finished sixth overall in the Eastern Conference before losing to the eventual Stanley Cup champions, the Boston Bruins, in the Eastern Conference Quarterfinals of the 2011 Stanley Cup playoffs.
+The Canadiens finished sixth in the Eastern Conference and 14th in the NHL overall before losing in seven games to the eventual Stanley Cup champions, the third-seeded Boston Bruins, in the Eastern Conference Quarterfinals of the 2011 Stanley Cup playoffs.

 Off-season

 On September 29, 2010, the Canadiens named forward Brian Gionta team captain.

 Regular season

 The Canadiens opened their season with a road game against long-time rival Toronto Maple Leafs on October 7.
 The home opener was on October 13 against the Tampa Bay Lightning.

 The Canadiens were the most penalized team in the league with 327 power-play opportunities against.

-Playoffs

-The Canadiens attempted to win the Stanley Cup for the first time since 1993.
-Their 2010 Stanley Cup playoffs run was their most successful since their 1993 Stanley Cup, going to the Eastern Conference Final, but losing to the Philadelphia Flyers in five games.
-On April 5, 2011, the Canadiens qualified for the 2011 Stanley Cup playoffs with a 2–1 overtime victory against the Chicago Blackhawks.
-On April 9, 2011, it was determined that the Canadiens would play the Boston Bruins in the first round of the playoffs.